 In certain camping scenarios, there are times when a small propane heater is the perfect remedy to chilly weather.
 The Little Buddy propane heater is exactly the right size for a personal camping heater, but is it the best option available?
+How much heat will it throw?
+How large a space will it warm?
+Is heating a small enclosed space with liquid propane gas safe?
+Is there a better option for camping?

-In this post, we’re taking a good look at the Little Buddy, a portable propane heater that can run on disposable one-pound propane cylinders.
+In this post, we take a closer look at the Little Buddy, a portable propane heater that runs on disposable one-pound propane cylinders.
+Let’s dig into the weeds and get the important details!

 What Is a “Small Propane Heater”?

-But our propane heater is larger than what we’re talking about today, and it’s not as portable.
-So, for the purpose of today’s post, we’re talking about a small portable heater that doesn’t require any electrical power to run, that weighs 5 pounds or less, and that’ll run on a little one-pound cylinder like these:
+There are many different types of small propane heaters on the market.
+In fact, we owned one and used it to heat the living space of our former motorhome (for more on this, please see our post entitled, “Can You Use a Propane Heater Indoors to Heat Your RV?“).
+But that propane heater (a Kozy World model) is larger than the one we’re talking about in this post, and it’s not as portable.
+So, for the purpose of this post, we’re talking about a small portable heater that doesn’t require any electrical power to run, that weighs 5 pounds or less, and that’ll run on a little one-pound cylinder like these:

 So, we’re looking specifically at a very small portable heater intended to warm a small space.
 Or, for use outdoors to keep you warm around the picnic table or campfire.